emeinders/share/Terraria Guide.md

 - Build more housing for NPCs
 - Build base
 - Plant sun flowers and make tunnel under/around the base to prevent corruption spread
+- Go to ocean to get Angler NPC
 - Mine more ore horizontally at our base
 - Craft better metal armor
 - Mine ice blocks and make ice torches